In this guide, we’ll show you how to form a nonprofit and apply for tax-exempt status to get your nonprofit off to a great start.

 Your new Mississippi nonprofit corporation will need a business bank account.
 Having a dedicated business account lends credibility to your corporation and makes managing and organizing its finances much simpler.
 You’ll need your EIN, Articles of Incorporation, and information regarding your board of directors.

 At ZenBusiness, we’re proud to support small businesses through a variety of different tools and services.
-Whether you need a registered agent service, want to reserve a business name, or looking to register a domain, our goal is to help you stay on the road to success.
+Whether you need a registered agent service or are looking to register a domain, our goal is to help you stay on the road to success.
 Check out our services, and contact us today to see how we can help you grow your company.

 A nonprofit founder, working as an employee, can receive a salary as long as the amount is reasonable.